hivenapp/hiven.js/README.md

   <a href="https://github.com/hivenapp/hiven.js"><img src="https://img.shields.io/github/repo-size/hivenapp/hiven.js.svg" alt="GitHub Repo Size"></a>
 </p>

+## This is going to be converted to typescript and brought up to date with the current Hiven API soon.

 Client library for Hiven, used to make chat bots and interact with the API.

 This library is extremely unfinished currently it only handles incoming events from the gateway.